Pradeep-Gopal/ARIAC---Agile-Software-Development-for-Robots/README.md

 [Ariac Installation Instructions](https://github.com/usnistgov/ARIAC/blob/master/wiki/tutorials/installation.md)

+Follow these instructions to run the package after installing ARIAC

 1. git clone the package in the /ariac_ws/src/ directory and rename the package to rwa3_group1
 2. Open a terminal and type the following commands
 3. cd /ariac_ws